symbol/symbol-docs/source/guides/multisig/creating-a-multisig-account.rst

         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

-3. Create an :ref:`AggregateBondedTransaction <aggregate-transaction>`, wrapping the **MultisigAccountModificationTransaction** defined in the previous step.
+3. Create an :ref:`aggregatebondedtransaction`, wrapping the **MultisigAccountModificationTransaction** defined in the previous step.
 This action is necessary because Alice and Bob must opt-in to become cosignatories of the new multisig account.

 .. example-code::